CenterForOpenScience/demo-ember-osf/README.md

 ## Additional configuration
-If you would like to log errors to Sentry, add `SENTRY_DSN` to your `local.yml` file, and specify the appropriate configuration string for your server.
+If you would like to log errors to Sentry, add `SENTRY_DSN` to the correct section of your `local.yml` file, and specify the appropriate configuration string for your server/ project.
+We encourage remote error logging for all COS projects.

 ## Running / Development